You can see other photos of the tunnels here: http://www.subbrit.org.uk/db/1480965682.html

 RIGHT: A general view of the 'lounge' at a underground factory on the Wirral, showing munitions workers relaxing with a cigarette and a cup of tea or Horlicks.
 A game of darts is on progress in the background.
 Courtesy of the IWM

 We visited the tunnels as part of a paid tour, where we were told all sorts of stories and theories.
-And as interesting as they were, we like to deal in verifiable facts.
-With this in mind, we will report this site only on the facts that we know and our opinions based on our knowledge of similar sites and structures of the time.
+But this page only includes sources that can be checked and referenced.

-There are then further complications to what should be a simple story.
 The above ground area (which was then and still is today) an Amusement Arcade (Wilkie's Amusement Park - in the 1940's) was used as a U.S. Military vehicle pool in the war (as were other places nearby).
 Research done by our friend, Euan, shows that there is a mention of maintaining small arms (U.S.) but not manufacturing anything on the site - so that the two sites (US military and UK Munitions) were not interacting as far as we know.
 But what are the chances of having a U.S. operational site on top of a secret UK munitions factory?
+An email from Keith Adams has potentially solved this for us.

 Further inspection of the machines leads to some interesting conclusions.
 We put photos of the machines up on a website for enthusiasts for this sort of thing - OWWM.org - a site for fans of old wood working machines and old metal working machines.
 The comments and knowledge from this group of American specialists was really interesting.